Type Hints

 Custom Types

-Then you can use it as a type hint in other places:
+You can use your own classes as type hints in other places:

 Optional Types